 Africa will always be one of the most exceptional destinations, rich in beauty and lots of places to explore.
 For many, it’s unexplored, wild and beautiful.
 So going along with your children to an African safari, let alone a Ugandan safari will definitely get your kids forever indebted to you after its conclusion

-With planning and a few compromises here and there, taking a safari in Uganda with kids can be the most rewarding experience of your life.
+With planning and a few compromises here and there, backpacking with kids can be the most rewarding experience of your life and here’s why

 Wraps as backpack carriers